What is MRP (material requirements planning)?

 Predictive MRP (pMRP) is an enhancement to the DDMRP solution that helps predict capacity load issues.
 This allows the planner to evaluate possible scenarios early in the planning stage.
 This insight into capacity issues helps in the final decision to make the product or buy the product or materials.

 Supply chain planning is a general term that includes all the planning activity needed to make the right quantities of the right products at the right time to satisfy demand.
 Supply planning includes master scheduling, MRP, resource planning, capacity planning, and advanced planning systems as appropriate.

 Demand is the quantity and timing of customer orders and forecasts.
-All planning and execution (activity) within a manufacturing organization is aimed at meeting demand.
-Demand planning and demand management are the processes and applications that accept, recognize, and handle demand information.
-The demand planning function develops forecasts for future demand while working with manufacturing and material planning to position the organization for meeting that future demand.
-Demand management can also work with marketing, sales, and distribution to understand the sources and influences on demand and administer programs to shape demand to improve sales and better use available resources.
+All planning and execution (activity) within a manufacturing organisation is aimed at meeting demand.
+Demand planning and demand management are the processes and applications that accept, recognise, and handle demand information.
+The demand planning function develops forecasts for future demand while working with manufacturing and material planning to position the organisation for meeting that future demand.
+Demand management can also work with marketing, sales, and distribution to understand the sources and influences on demand and administer programmes to shape demand to improve sales and better use available resources.

 A bill of materials (BOM) is a structured definition of the relationships between items, such as products, assemblies, parts, and units, and the materials, parts, and components they contain.
 BOMs are customarily described in terms of direct parent-component relationships that can be chained into multi-level bills.
 BOMs are also referred to as “product structures.”

 Basic MRP systems are limited to planning material requirements based on fixed assumptions – like standard lead times.
 When a work order is planned, the recommendation is to start the work order a specified number of days (the standard lead time) before the due date.
 It is assumed that more than enough capacity is always available – which is known as the infinite capacity assumption.